tammakiiroha/IoT-Replay-Defense-Simulator/README.md

 ## Extending experiments
 - Automate scenarios via `scripts/run_sweeps.py` or craft custom sweeps with `run_many_experiments`.
-- Adjust inline attack probabilities/bursts or extend `AttackMode` for other strategies.
+- Adjust inline (real-time) attack probabilities/bursts or extend `AttackMode` for other strategies.
 - Use `Mode.CHALLENGE` as a high-security reference when discussing trade-offs.

 ## Project structure